East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 Nasi Campur:

-Savour the iconic Javanese mixed rice, Nasi Campur, my absolute favourite meal of all time.
+Savour the iconic Javanese mixed rice, Nasi Campur, my absolute favorite meal of all time.
 Nasi means ‘rice” and campur means “mixture”.
-That is because Nasi Campur is essentially a buffet window of lots of different dishes, means, tofu, temple and styles of vegetables you get to choose from.
+That’s because Nasi Campur is essentially a buffet window of lots of different dishes, including meats, tofu, tempeh, and styles of vegetables you get to choose from.

-Prices range from 25k-60k depending on where you go but it’s always the local haunts that serve the best flavours!
-I don’t go a day without Nasi Campur when I’m in Indonesia!
+Prices range from 25k-60k depending on where you go, but the local haunts always serve the best flavours!
+I don’t go a day without Nasi Campur when I’m in Java, Indonesian!

 Sate:

-Indulge in Javanese Sate skewers of grilled meat served with peanut sauce.
-Whether chicken, beef, or lamb, this dish is a flavorful delight.
+Indulge in Javanese Sate, skewers of grilled meat served with peanut sauce.
+Whether it’s chicken, beef, or lamb, this dish is a flavorful delight that reflects the rich culinary traditions of the Island of Java.

 Gudeg: